NYCComptroller/Checkbook/SOLR-INSTALL.md

 Checkbook NYC runs Solr inside Tomcat, and comes with both of them pre-packaged for direct installation by copying, as described below.

+**Requirements**

+Apache Tomcat requires the java runtime environment.

+**Installation Steps**

-1. Copy the Solr and Tomcat directories to the right places.
+1. Copy the Solr and Tomcat directories from the Checkbook project to your system.

           $ sudo cp -a software/solr-4.1.0 /opt/solr-4.1.0
           $ sudo cp -a software/apache-tomcat-6.0.35 /opt/apache-tomcat-6.0.35